 1. Vision

-the use of ICT to combat climate change and to adapt to its impacts while fostering ways of mitigating the side effects of ICTs on environment and health.
+We ambition a wide use of ICT to enable societies, in particular the most vulnerable ones to protect the environment including mitigating the effects of [environmental and] climate change issues more effectively and to adapt to its impacts.
+Policy and standards will be encouraged and promoted to minimize the negative impacts of ICTs on environment and health and reduce e-waste.

 2. Pillars

-Ensure that ICTs are used effectively for climate adaptation through
+Foster cooperation between all stakeholders in conserving environment through promoting the transfer of technology and exchange of good practices.

+Optimize the exploitation of natural resources and minimize pollution of the environment by utilizing sustainable production and consumption patterns

+Raise awareness of all stakeholders on the potential role of ICTs in supporting opportunities for conservation and management of natural resources and protection of environment.

+Promote a wide and effective use of ICT for facing and mitigating climate change through reduction of energy consumption by ICTs and also use of ICTs in other sectors.

 New Pillar: promote use of ICT for adapting to climate change using innovative monitoring, observation and prediction and for contributing significantly to reducing energy consumption and greenhouse gas emissions.]

-Encourage a life-cycle approach to the development of ICT equipment designed for the easy and effective dismantling and recovery of valuable parts in order to avoid and minimize e-waste..
+Encourage a life-cycle approach to the development of ICT equipment designed for the easy and effective dismantling and recycling in order to avoid and reduce e-waste.

+Prevent unnecessary increase of e waste by appropriate measures such as increasing equipment life time.

-Adopt national programs addressing capacity building of the informal sector involved in e- waste recycling, especially in developing countries.
+[Adopt national programs addressing capacity building of all relevant sectors involved in e- waste recycling, especially in developing countries.]

 Promote and disseminate standards related to management of e-waste as developed by international organizations and harmonize national laws, policies and regulations accordingly.

+Promote the recycling of e waste within the boundaries of the country where the e waste was first produced.

+[Proposal to combine f,g,h,I,: Implement the provisions of the Basel Convention on the control of trans-boundary movements of hazardous waste and CBD and other relevant conventions .]

-Promote the use of ICT equipment in electronic weather forecasting and early warning systems to increase preparedness for those natural disasters that can be predicted.
+Promote the use of ICT equipment in weather forecasting electronic dissemination and early warning systems to increase preparedness against natural disasters hydro-meteorological related

 3. Targets